hamelin-org/Hamelin/README.md

 For these cases, there are a set of hooks that are run automatically at the start and end of every pipeline.
 They can be added to by registering instances of `IPrePipelineHook` and `IPostPipelineHook` with the `IServiceCollection`.

+Hooks are run serially in the order they are registered with the service provider, and any unhandled exceptions will cause the pipeline to terminate.

+Post-pipeline hooks will be run regardless of any errors that occur during the pipeline steps.